Charter

 - Comply with the Ethical Framework for the public sector set out in the Government Sector Employment Act 2013.

-- Comply with the Code of Conduct.
+- Comply with the ILGA Code of Ethics and Conduct.

 - Actively participate in the decision-making process.